Jen Silverman: Life

-Jen Silverman has personally identified themselves as genderqueer and uses they/them pronouns.
-Silverman grew up living and traveling in Scandinavia, Asia, and Europe as well as the United States.
+Jen Silverman grew up living and traveling in Scandinavia, Asia, and Europe as well as the United States.
 They were born in the US, but moved to Japan at a very young age.
-In their first 13 year of life they lived in seven countries: the US, Japan, Finland, Sweden, Italy, New Zealand, and Canada.
-They attribute their writing style to their lived experiences of frequently being a newcomer and traveling extensively.
+In their first 13 years of life they lived in a number of countries, among them the US, France, Japan, Finland, Sweden, Italy, New Zealand, and Canada.
+They attribute some of their thematic interests to their lived experience of frequently being an outsider to a place or culture, and navigating complex questions of cultural rules and expectations in each new place.